AwesomeChap/Fastify-React-E-Menu/readme.md

 # Fastify-React-E-Menu
-It is an Edittable menu in which you can create, modify and delete items.
+It is an Editable menu in which you can create, modify and delete items.
 In more technical terms it is a Fullstack CRUD application made using React, Redux, Fastify and MongoDB

 <p align="center">
   <img src="https://github.com/AwesomeChap/Fastify-React-E-Menu/blob/master/src/finalx3.gif" width="800" />